The Easiest Way To Setup a Company in Hong Kong

 Step 10.
 Keep Up With Your Taxes & Financial Reporting

-At the time of incorporation, the Companies Registry will automatically report your company's existence to the Inland Revenue Department.
+At the time of incorporation, the Companies Registry will automatically report your company's existence to the Inland Revenue Department, so you don’t have to do everything twice.

 However, it is your responsibility to keep up with your financial reporting.
 Typically, your company secretary should handle your reporting and tax notifications, as well as communicate with you on this matter, depending on the level of service your company secretary provides.